 Taking you back to candy crush saga for a minute, the game was simple, satisfying – and highly addictive.
-In part thanks to the bright, colourful, candified visual element.
-Stand out designs really work here.
+In part thanks to the bright, colorful, candified visual element.
+Stand-out designs really work here.
 Don’t look to imitate or fit right in on the shelf, the goal is to be unique, game-changing, and distinctively bold.

-Think images, animations, sound effects, witty pop culture references, sumptuous illustration and lollable gifs.
-Most importantly, go lightly on any text, keep the words to a minimum – and get smart about capitalising on the word count .
+Think images, animations, sound effects, witty pop culture references, sumptuous illustration, and rollable gifs.
+Most importantly, go lightly on any text, keep the words to a minimum – and get smart about capitalising on the word count.

 - Fun & Games

 Yes, it’s obvious, but between trying to hit the spot with concept and design and KPIs, make sure the fun element doesn’t get lost in translation.
 It can’t be boring and then pop up with a cool incentive at the end because the TA won’t get there.
 And a high drop-off rate means the work you put in to achieve the predefined marketing goal will ultimately end up going to waste.